How to Install Exalate for Salesforce on Docker?

 Troubleshooting

-If you have problems during the installation of the Exalate app for Salesforce you can find logs describing possible problems inside /tmp.
+If you have issues during the installation of the Exalate app for Salesforce, you can find logs describing possible problems inside /tmp

 The name for the file is generated randomly and automatically by the OS, but you can find the file by the creation date.